PatchMyPCTeam/Community-Scripts/Uninstall/Pre-Uninstall/Uninstall-Software/readme.md

 ```

 ### -HivesToSearch
 Choose which registry hive to search in while looking for installed software.
-Acceptabel values aref;
+Acceptable values are;

 - "HKLM" will search in hive HKEY_LOCAL_MACHINE which is typically where system-wide installed software is registered.
 - "HKCU" will search in hive HKEY_CURRENT_USER which is typically where user-based installed software is registered.

 ```yaml
 Type: String[]